 A self-identified man who is romantically/sexually attracted to or involved with other self-identified men; also has been used as an umbrella term for everyone who has same-sex romantic/sexual attractions or relations, particularly in mainstream media.
 ‘Gay’ can be used to talk about both men and women or more generally, the “gay community”, but it commonly refers to men.
 While ‘gay’ is often used as an umbrella term for those who have same-sex romantic/sexual attractions or relations, some individuals within the lesbian community oppose its use in this way.

-How a person represents or expresses one’s gender identity to others, often through behavior, clothing, hairstyles, voice or body characteristics.
+How a person represents or expresses one’s gender identity to others, often through behaviour, clothing, hairstyles, voice or body characteristics.

 An individual’s internal sense of being male, female, or something else.
 Since gender identity is internal, one’s gender identity is not necessarily visible to others.